 As the global workforce watches large and small companies announce layoffs, they are also taking actions to safeguard their personal financial stability and diversify their income.
 7 of 11 (64%) workers who are worried about their company needing to lay-off employees already have a side job or would consider one.

 32% already have a “side hustle,” to bring in extra money or meet financial obligations, but younger workers are more apt to pursue it.
 Gen-Z is roughly 1.5 times more likely than Boomers to at least consider adding a second job to their primary position.
-As Gen-Z enters the labour force, they are also likely paid less than older professionals and more driven to bring in additional income to meet financial needs or lifestyle desires.
+As Gen-Z enters the labor force, they are also likely paid less than older professionals and more driven to bring in additional income to meet financial needs or lifestyle desires.

 Of those who already have a side job, “making more money” is a top driver - regardless of other demographic factors - and it's often related directly to the current state of the economy.
 Nearly half (49%) report pursuing side gigs to “bring in more money due to economic uncertainty.”